 Guanacaste & North Pacific

-However, during the migration season humpback whales are not a rare sight off the coast of Papagayo, Playa del Coco, Tamarindo and other beaches.
-Organised dolphin and whale-watching tours are not common, but many ocean trips (sunset sails, snorkelling excursions, and more) often detour to favourite marine animal zones, especially during mating and migration season.
+However, during the migration season, humpback whales are not a rare sight off the coast of Papagayo, Playa del Coco, Tamarindo, and other beaches.
+Organized dolphin and whale-watching tours are not common.
+Still, many ocean trips (sunset sails, snorkeling excursions, and more) often detour favorite marine animal zones, especially during mating and migration season.

 Nicoya Peninsula

-As the North Pacific, the Nicoya Peninsula is not well known for its whale-watching.
+The Nicoya Peninsula is not well known for its whale-watching in the North Pacific.
 However, sightings of humpback whales, bottlenose dolphins, spinner dolphins, and common dolphins are common throughout most of the year.
-Whale-watching tours are not typical, but daily cruises depart from Malpaís, Santa Teresa, and Montezuma to Tortuga Island,
+Whale-watching tours are not typical, but daily cruises depart from Malpaís, Santa Teresa, and Montezuma to Tortuga Island.

 However, sightings of humpback whales, bottlenose dolphins, spinner dolphins, and common dolphins are common throughout most of the year.
-Whale-watching tours are not typical, but daily cruises depart from Malpaís, Santa Teresa, and Montezuma to Tortuga Island, snorkelling reefs, and scuba hotspots; these excursions offer the region’s best chances for spotting whales, dolphins and endangered sea turtles.
+Whale-watching tours are not typical, but daily cruises depart from Malpaís, Santa Teresa, and Montezuma to Tortuga Island, snorkeling reefs, and scuba hotspots; these excursions offer the region’s best chances for spotting whales, dolphins, and endangered sea turtles.

 Central Pacific